-In Shanghai, with two of its largest landfills in the process of being closed, the government is rapidly trying to expand its capacity by opening up more incineration sites.
+In Shanghai, with two of its largest landfills in the process of being closed, the government is trying to expand its capacity by opening up more incineration sites.
 Which, if all goes according to plan, will process more than half of the city’s waste.

 However, a much larger story is already taking place.
 One that involves the formalization of the informal recycling industry (see our report here), which for years Shanghai is perhaps one of the most efficient areas of Shanghai’s waste management challenge.
-It is a system that is supported by a pure market for materials, every day thousands of migrants shuttle within or outside the city to gather recyclable trash and form a profitable supply chain of recycled material.
+It is a system supported by a pure market for materials, every day thousands of migrants shuttle within or outside the city to gather recyclable trash and form a profitable supply chain of recycled material.

 As a bit of context, last year we when we began our research project, many of the site managers (owners) were already speaking about the challenges that they were facing to clean up, and the need to constantly be on the move.
 However, they were always able to find a space, be it an active construction site, or a quiet lane.
-For many of the recylcers, the average ride to these sites would be anywhere from 15 minutes, to a small/ local collection site, to 30-45 minutes.
+For many of the recyclers, the average ride to these sites would be anywhere from 15 minutes, to a small/ local collection site, to 30-45 minutes.

 However, in the last 2-3 months, things have changed.

-At the beginning of this year, we visited a big-scale consolidation center at Huangpu District that took a space of nearly one block,.
+At the beginning of this year, we visited a big-scale consolidation center at Huangpu District that took a space of nearly one block.
 At the time, he told us that this site will be shut down within several months and ‘our sites might float constantly, but we are always in the business.’
 Now, just a few short months since we spoke with him, we went back to the same site, but all the recycling business were shut down and the whole area was already under construction.

-Similar thing happened to a big waste collection site at Guilin Road at the beginning of July.
-It used to be one of the largest collection centers at Xuhui District, and supported more than one hundred full-time employees.
+Similar things happened to a big waste collection site at Guilin Road at the beginning of July.
+It used to be one of the largest collection centers in Xuhui District, and supported more than one hundred full-time employees.
 When we recently visited the site again, we saw it under demolition, and the owner told us the government was shutting down all the sites within inner ring and building big scale consolidation centers under government control outside of the center area.